Myth of Metaphysical Neutrality (mmn)

 From Method to Metaphysics

 The pivotal confusion occurred when methodological success was mistaken for ontological truth.
 The statement “we study only measurable aspects of reality” gradually transformed into “only measurable things are real.”
-Several historical processes enabled this drift:
+Several historical processes enabled this drift, developed in detail in The Emergence of Physicalism:

 Success misattribution.
 The remarkable achievements of physics created what we might call method-metaphysics conflation.
 The empirical success of quantitative methods was incorrectly attributed to physicalist assumptions rather than to the methods themselves.